Jeffrey-Sardina/twig-idgl/README.md

 ## LICENSE
 As per the IDGL license, "You may add Your own copyright statement to Your modifications and may provide additional or different license terms and conditions for use, reproduction, or distribution of Your modifications, or for any such Derivative Works as a whole, provided Your use,       reproduction, and distribution of the Work otherwise complies with the conditions stated in this License."

-All modifications to the IDGL work (be they in the IDGL directory or outside of it) are placed under a different license.
+All modifications to the IDGL work (be they in the IDGL directory or outside of it) and all other TWIG work is placed under a different license.
 Please see the LICENSE file in the document root for these license details.

 ## Directory Contents
 (folders)